 Thursday

-High of 55.
+High of 68.
 Mostly sunny through the day.
-Chance of precipitation will be 17%.
-Humidity 93% in the morning, lowering to 86% by the afternoon.
-Winds will be a light breeze, NW-NNW at 5-6 mph, gusting to a moderate breeze, 10-13 mph.
+Humidity 77% in the morning, lowering to 72% by the afternoon.
+Winds will be a light air, NNE-NE at 2 mph, gusting to a light breeze, 6 mph.

 The above Experimental Forecast used the National Weather Service's NDFD XML Feed for Saratoga, CA (37.263°N, 122.003°W, NWS Zone CAZ513, NWS County CAC085)